KrupalJivrajani/Krupal_Coursera/README.md

-/* Add Author and Project Details here */
+/* Author: Krupal Jivrajani Project: This is a simple project about statistics of array and a git command learning. */